andras-simonyi/citeproc-el/README.md

 formats](#supported-output-formats) as a symbol.
 If the optional `no-links` is non-nil then don’t link cites to the referred items.

-#### citeproc-render-bib `(proc format &optional no-link-targets)`
+#### citeproc-render-bib `(proc format &optional no-link-targets bib-formatter-fun)`

 Render a bibliography of the citations in citation processor `proc` in the given`format`. `format` is one of the [supported output formats](#supported-output-formats) as a symbol.
 If optional `no-link-targets` is non-nil then don’t generate targets for citation links.
+If the optional `bib-formatter-fun` is given then it will be used to join the bibliography items instead of the content of the chosen formatter’s `bib` slot (see the documentation of the `citeproc-formatter` structure type for details).

-Return a `(FORMATTED-BIBLIOGRAPHY .
+Returns a `(FORMATTED-BIBLIOGRAPHY .
 FORMATTING-PARAMETERS)` pair, in which `FORMATTING-PARAMETERS` is an alist containing the values of the following formatting parameters keyed to the parameter names as symbols: